What Is Glycemic Control?

 Diagnosis and Monitoring

-The diagnosis of type 2 diabetes and the assessment of glycemic control are based on standardized laboratory tests.
-Confirmation requires at least two abnormal results or one abnormal result accompanied by classic symptoms.
+Diagnosing type 2 diabetes and assessing glycemic control rely on standardized laboratory tests.
+Confirmation requires at least two abnormal results, or one abnormal result accompanied by classic symptoms.

 🏥Diagnostic Criteria for Diabetes Mellitus